Ulauncher/Ulauncher/CONTRIBUTING.md

 Check out our [Developer resources](https://github.com/Ulauncher/Ulauncher/discussions/879) for links for GTK/GOjbject documentation and similar.

-There are some more helpful developer and maintainer commands provided by the `ul` wrapper. `./ul` lists all of them, but most of them are only useful to the maintainers and/or requires docker/podman.
+There are some more helpful developer and maintainer commands provided by using our `make` targets.
+Run `make` to lists them all.

 If you have any questions, feel free to ask in a our [Code Contributions](https://github.com/Ulauncher/Ulauncher/discussions/categories/code-contributions) Discussions.